eugeneoei/installfest/README.md

 # Installfest

 Here you will find the different set of instuctions for your installation.
-Depending on the OS you are on, please follow the instrunctions in the respective section.
+Depending on the OS you are on, please follow the instructions in the respective section.

 ## MacOS